phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 ## Research your interviewers

-Interviewers research and talk about you to work colleagues, they spend a reasonable amount of time preparing themselves for an interview.
+Interviewers research and talk about you to work colleagues.
+They spend a reasonable amount of time preparing themselves for an interview.

 I strongly recommend to all candidates to give it back by also researching on them before the interview.